 More than one fifth of the world’s population lives on less than US$1.25 per day.
 While many credit and training programs have not been successful at raising income levels for these ultra-poor households, recent support for livelihoods programs has spurred interest in evaluating whether comprehensive “big push” interventions may allow for a sustainable transition to self-employment and a higher standard of living.
-To test this theory, in six countries researchers evaluated a multi-faceted approach aimed at “graduating” the ultra-poor from poverty.
+To test this theory, in six countries researchers evaluated a multi-faceted approach aimed at improving the long-term incomes of the ultra-poor.
 They found that the approach had long-lasting economic and self-employment impacts and that the long-run benefits, measured in terms of household expenditures, outweighed their up-front costs.
-Here we summarize the Ghana site, which had similar effects as the other successful sites.
+This evaluation summarizes the Ghana site, which had similar effects as the other successful sites.
 It also found that offering assets or facilitating access to a savings account alone did not improve outcomes.

 More than one fifth of the world’s population lives on less than US$1.25 per day.
 Many of these families depend on insecure and fragile livelihoods, including casual farm and domestic labor.
 Their income is frequently irregular or seasonal, putting laborers and their families at risk of hunger.
 Self-employment is often the only viable alternative to menial labor for the ultra-poor, yet many lack the necessary cash or skills to start a business that could earn more than casual labor.

 In Ghana, researchers partnered with implementing organizations Innovations for Poverty Action and Presbyterian Agricultural Services (PAS).
-The study took place in in the Northern and Upper East regions of Ghana, a region that is disproportionately poorer than the coastal south.
-Fifty-three percent of households in the study were living on US$1.25 a day or less when the study began, compared to 29 percent in Ghana as a whole.
+The study took place in the Northern and Upper East regions of Ghana, a region that is disproportionately poorer than the coastal south.
+Fifty-three percent of households in the study were living on US$1.25 a day or less when the study began in 2011, compared to 29 percent in Ghana as a whole.